prasanna-ML-expert/aws-machine-learning-specialist-certification-dump/README.md

 D. Single perceptron with tanh activation function

-### A Machine Learning Specialist built an image classification deep learning model.
+### 5.A Machine Learning Specialist built an image classification deep learning model.
 However, the Specialist ran into an overfitting problem in which the training and testing accuracies were 99% and 75%, respectively.
 How should the Specialist address this issue and what is the reason behind it?

 A. The learning rate should be increased because the optimization process was trapped at a local minimum.